Hudson v. Michigan: Trial and appeals

 At Hudson's trial for cocaine possession with intent to deliver and possession of a firearm during the commission of a felony, Hudson argued that—since the premature entry violated the knock-and-announce requirement and, therefore, according to the Supreme Court's decision in Wilson v.
-Arkansas (1995) his Fourth Amendment right to be free from unreasonable searches and seizures—the exclusionary rule required that the evidence obtained in the ensuing search must be suppressed.
-At the evidentiary hearing on the suppression motion, the prosecutor conceded that the police had violated the knock-and-announce requirement, and the trial judge granted petitioner's motion to suppress.
+Arkansas (1995), his Fourth Amendment right to be free from unreasonable searches and seizures—the exclusionary rule required that the evidence obtained in the ensuing search must be suppressed.
+At the evidentiary hearing on the suppression motion, the prosecutor conceded that the police had violated the knock-and-announce requirement, and the trial judge granted the petitioner's motion to suppress.

-In an interlocutory appeal by the prosecution, the Michigan Court of Appeals reversed, relying on Michigan Supreme Court cases holding that suppression is inappropriate when entry is made pursuant to warrant but without proper "knock-and-announce."
+In an interlocutory appeal by the prosecution, the Michigan Court of Appeals reversed, relying on Michigan Supreme Court cases holding that suppression is inappropriate when entry is made pursuant to a warrant but without proper "knock-and-announce."
 The Michigan Supreme Court declined to hear Hudson's appeal.

 Following a bench trial, Hudson was convicted of possession of less than twenty-five grams of cocaine and sentenced to probation for eighteen months.

 Hudson appealed to the Court of Appeals on the sole ground that the evidence seized during the execution of a search warrant should have been suppressed because the police violated the knock and announce statute.
 The court rejected his argument and affirmed his conviction.
 The Michigan Supreme Court again declined to review Hudson's case.

 On June 27, 2005, the Supreme Court of the United States granted certiorari to hear the case.
-The Court heard oral arguments on January 9, 2006; and ordered an oral re-argument after the replacement of Justice O'Connor by Justice Alito and apparent difficulty in deciding the case by the remaining eight members who originally heard the case.
+The Court heard oral arguments on January 9, 2006, and ordered an oral re-argument after the replacement of Justice O'Connor by Justice Alito and the apparent difficulty in deciding the case by the remaining eight members who originally heard the case.
 In both arguments, Timothy Baughman argued for the state and David Moran argued for Hudson.
-The question presented to the Court was whether violation of the knock and announce rule requires a court to suppress all evidence found in the search.
+The question presented to the court was whether violation of the knock and announce rule requires a court to suppress all evidence found in the search.
 The Court issued its opinion on June 15, 2006.